Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 close up shot of Disneyland Peanut Butter Squares in a baking dish

-These yummy treats are perfect when you want something sweet and delicious but don’t want to use the oven.
-Plus, if you are a fan of Disney’s chocolate-covered peanut butter sandwich that is so popular at the parks, this recipe will be an at-home reminder of a great family vacation.
-A thick peanut butter layer sandwiched between layers of chocolate and graham crackers will make all your dreams come true.
+These yummy Disneyland peanut butter squares are perfect when you want something sweet and delicious but don’t want to use the oven.
+Plus, if you are a fan of Disney’s chocolate-covered peanut butter sandwiches that are so popular at the parks, this recipe will be an at-home reminder of a great family vacation.

 Frequently Asked Questions